owntone/owntone-server/docs/alsa.md

 }
 ```

-Multiple devices can be made available to `forked-daapd` using seperate
+Multiple devices can be made available to OwnTone using seperate
 `alsa { .. }` sections.

 ```